Join us for 30 days of intentional kindness, starting on March 20!

 Everyone looks in the mirror and has insecurities—either about their appearance or about whether they measure up at work, at home, or in their relationships.
 What is something your person might be worried about?
 Today, say something that will encourage them in that area.
 Do they need to hear how proud you are that they’ve been working so hard on their latest project?
 Do they need to hear how beautiful they are, inside and out?
 Let them know you notice them and think they’re amazing.

-It’s a brand new day—and a brand new month!—to focus on kindness!
+It’s a brand new day to focus on kindness!
 How’s it going so far?

 Stop and think about how your person typically shows kindness to others?
 Are they helpers—do they jump at the opportunity to assist others with tasks?
 Or are they good listeners?
 Or do they love to give hugs or an encouraging word?
 Take note of this because it’s most likely a way they would appreciate kindness being shown to them.
 If they’re helpers, do a small task or chore for them that they would otherwise do themselves.
 If they are encouragers, leave them a note with something that will lift their spirits.
 Or if they are affectionate, give them a hug in the middle of the day.
 Whatever their everyday mode of dispensing kindness may be, give it right back to them.